|

-As one of the largest landowners in the UK, its not surprising that the
+As one of the largest landowners in the UK, it's not surprising that the

 National Trust owns a number of windmills and watermills.

-The windmills include each of the three types of post, smock, and tower mill.
-Amongst them are the post mill at Pitstone Green, Buckinghamshire, the last remaining thatched tower mill at High Ham, Somerset; the last windmill on the Isle of Wight, at Bembridge; and a small drainage smock mill at Wicken Fen, Cambridgeshire.
-Unfortunately, of these only the pumping mill is in full working order.
 The National Trust watermills fare much better, in terms of being in working order.
-The Trust has an ongoing programme of mill restoration, often employing the millwright Martin Watts, and a good number of the mills can produce flour.
-The Trust also has examples of waterpowered "factories", such as the large mill at Quarry Bank, which celebrated 25 years of opening in 2003.
+The Trust has an ongoing programme of mill restoration, which in the past often involved the millwright Martin Watts, and a good number of the mills can produce flour.
+The Trust also has examples of water-powered "factories", such as the large mill at Quarry Bank, which has been open since 1978.
 Details can be found below of most National Trust mills that are open to the public.
 The Trust also owns a number of mill properties that are not necessarily publicly accessible (some being leased as residences), including:

-![]() Pitstone Green, Buckinghamshire, England |
+Pitstone, Buckinghamshire, England |

-Last updated 03/03/2017 | Text and images © Mark Berry, 1997-2017 - |
+| Last updated 16/09/2025 | Text and images © Mark Berry, 1997-2025 - |